TiernanDeFranco/HealthModeApp/README.md

-# .NET MAUI HealthMode application (deprecated/moved to Uno Platform)
+# .NET MAUI HealthMode application (deprecated/moved to React)

 I utilized .NET Maui to create a prototype native application for iOS and Android which was entitled HealthMode: